 The role of combined immunosuppressive therapy in the treatment of crescentic IgA nephropathy is summarized below.
 (See 'Summary and recommendations' below.)

 Mycophenolate mofetil — There are limited data concerning the efficacy of mycophenolate mofetil (MMF) in the primary treatment of progressive IgA nephropathy.
 Three small, prospective placebo-controlled randomized trials evaluated the efficacy of MMF therapy; the patients were also treated with ACE inhibitors.
 The trials had conflicting results, ranging from no benefit [26,126], particularly in patients with advanced fibrotic disease , to a reduction in proteinuria and a decrease in rate of decline in GFR [127,128].
 Additional trials are ongoing .
 Some of the authors and reviewers of this topic would consider the use of MMF in selected patients and some would not use it in any patients.
 In addition, the KDIGO clinical practice guidelines do not recommend the use of MMF as first-line therapy .

 MMF is associated with increased fetal risk and should not be used in women who are or might become pregnant.
-(See "Mycophenolate mofetil: Pharmacology and adverse effects when used in the treatment of rheumatic diseases", section on 'Pregnancy'.)
+(See "Mycophenolate: Overview of use and adverse effects in the treatment of rheumatic diseases".)